Tuesday, March 18, 2008

 Elektoralna number 30 - part our parents Conspiracy of silence

-Helena Rozental, nee Polirsztok, my grandmother and one of the 11 children that lived at Elektoralna street 30
+Helena Rozental, nee Polirsztok, was my grandmother and one of the 11 children who lived at 30 Elektoralna Street.

+This is a color view of Elektoralna Street pointing East.
+The first house is number 24, with Russian and Polish signs reading “American Warehouse.”
+The next white house has number 22.
 House nr.
-20 very wide yellow house is known as Slowackis house, as Polish poet and dramatic author, one of the most important poets of the Romantic period lived there since 1829-31.
+20 vast yellow house is known as Slowackis house, as Polish poet and dramatic author, one of the most important poets of the Romantic period lived there since 1829-31.
 Also at the same street, at Elektoralna 16 (white house), the most famous factory of silver plates, owned by Józef Fraget, was located for one hundred years, from 1844 to 1944.

-Bird view of area between Elektoralna street (bottom) and Leszno street (top).
+Bird view of the area between Elektoralna Street (bottom) and Leszno Street (top).
 Nr.
-1 is placed over the house where my grand grandmother Sara, her husband Eliasz Polirsztok and their 11 children lived.
-Among them my grandmother Helena.
+1 is placed over the house where my grand grandmother Sara, her husband Eliasz Polirsztok, and their 11 children lived.
+Among them, my grandmother Helena.

 Ghetto time.
-It is likely that during Ghetto time, the factory at Elektoralna 16 was artificially excluded from the ghetto.
-To enter the factory a special little bridge and the stairs were constructed that made it possible to approach the house through former balcony on the first floor.
+It is likely that during Ghetto's time, the factory at Elektoralna 16 was artificially excluded from the ghetto.
+To enter the factory a special little bridge and stairs were constructed that made it possible to approach the house through the former balcony on the first floor.
 Although it was within the ghetto walls the business was run as normal until Warszawa upraise 1944.
-Elektoralna street 30 (my grand grandparents house)is one of the houses in the background.
-Picture taken pointing West.
+Elektoralna Street 30 (my grand grandparents house)is one of the houses in the background.
+The picture was taken pointing West.

 Family on my mother’s side

-Grand grandmother (the mother of my grandmother Helena that was murdered in Treblinka 1942 top picture): Sara Apenszlak b.18??, died 1920 (when my grandmother Helena was approx. 15 years old).
+Grandgrandmother (the mother of my grandmother Helena who was murdered in Treblinka 1942 top picture): Sara Apenszlak b.18??, died 1920 (when my grandmother Helena was approx. 15 years old).

 Sara Apenszlak married Eliasz Polirsztok in 18?? and had 13 children with him.
 (Aperszlak?)